BalaStic/neckpractice/README.md

-Open in GitHub Codespaces and use Live Server to preview the site."
+Open in GitHub Codespaces and use Live Server to preview the site.